Addono/deploying-nextjs-demo/README.md

 <details>
     <summary><b>Did it work?</b></summary>
         <p>
-        No, when running this command we will get the following error:<br/>
+        Sadly no, when running this command we will get the following error:<br/>
         <pre><code>Error: Error for page /ssr: pages with `getServerSideProps` can not be exported.
 See more info here: https://nextjs.org/docs/messages/gssp-export</code></pre>
         </p>
         <p>